-TG: But what generates that vocabulary?
+TG: What generates that vocabulary?
 How do you choose one thing over another?
 What makes you say that, “I know it’s this color and not another color?”

 PG: Because there are other things I’ve seen that are the same color.